AS Coord Supp Housing

-Schedule: Monday through Friday 8:30am-5:00pm, plus some evenings and weekend hours for community events
+Schedule: Monday through Friday 8:00am-4:30pm, plus some evenings and weekend hours for community events

 As the largest provider of affordable housing in the Upper Midwest, CommonBond Communities has been building and sustaining homes with services to families, seniors, and individuals with disabilities since 1971.
 We combine affordable housing with on-site Advantage Services with a goal of helping residents achieve stability, advancement, and independence.
 We believe that all people, despite their economic status, should experience the benefits of a home.
 If you agree, and want to work in an exciting employee driven culture that values work/life balance, consider joining our team!

-CommonBond Communities is pleased to announce an opportunity for a full time (40 hours a week) Supportive Housing Coordinator (this will be at numerous CommonBond properties).
-This highly mobile position provides Supportive Housing services throughout the Twin Cities/ Metro Area at CommonBond properties that have Supportive Housing needs.
+CommonBond Communities is pleased to announce an opportunity for a full time (40 hours a week) Supportive Housing Coordinator at Lexington Commons property in St. Paul.
+This position provides Supportive Housing services residents at Lexington Commons property that have Supportive Housing needs.

 - Coordinates Supportive Housing Services

 - Assists prospective residents and referral sources in navigating the housing application process

 - Provides comprehensive case management services for assigned individual residents

 - Assists residents to positively resolve situations that place tenancy at risk

 - Maintains timely, accurate, complete, and secure resident records